The world's largest website

 any stainless applications, you are not using weld process

-logic, and typically you have been getting weld advice from either an inexpericed weld salesman or what we called in England a shyster.
+logic, and typically you have been getting incorrect weld process advice from a weld salesman.

 Let's see, we have another important